RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Experimental Details

 \section{Experimental Details}

-For the NVS experiment, we adapt the LVSM~\cite{lvsm} model following the codebase released by PRoPE~\cite{prope}.
-In all our experiments, we use 6 transformer layers, and a feedforward layer dimension of 1024.
-We set the attention feature dimension to 1152, spread over 8 attention heads.
-This results in a smaller version of LVSM with around 47M parameters.
-We train the models on 2 GPUs with a total batch size of 8.
-For all datasets, we fix the number of input views to 2 and the number of supervised view to 1.
-We only train at 256 by 256 resolution without finetuning at higher resolution.
+\textbf{LVSM}.
+We adapt the LVSM~\cite{lvsm} model by following the codebase released by PRoPE~\cite{prope}.
+In all of our experiments, we use 6 transformer layers and a feedforward dimension of 1024.
+We set the attention feature dimension to 1152, distributed over 8 attention heads.
+This yields a smaller version of LVSM with around 47M parameters.
+We train on 2 GPUs with a total batch size of 8.
+For all datasets, we fix the number of reference views to 2 and the number of supervised views to 1.
+We normalize all input camera poses such that the first view's extrinsics are the identity.
+We train exclusively at $(256, 256)$ resolution.

-Following LVSM, we use the same train/text split for RE10K~\cite{re10k} as in pixelSplat~\cite{pixelsplat}.
-For Objaverse~\cite{objaverse}, we use a high-quality subset with a size of 80K filtered by LGM~\cite{lgm}.
-We randomly sample 10\% of scenes as held-out validation set.
+Following LVSM, we use the same train/test split for RE10K~\cite{re10k} as in pixelSplat~\cite{pixelsplat}.
+For Objaverse~\cite{objaverse}, we use a high-quality subset of size 80K filtered by LGM~\cite{lgm}.
+We randomly sample 10\% of scenes as a held-out validation set.
 For each scene, we randomly sample 8 sets of elevation and azimuth viewing angles.
-For each viewing angle, we construct three camera with random field-of-view and random distance from the world center.
-For CO3D~\cite{co3d}, we follows the split in~\cite{camera_as_rays}.
-We train on 41 categories and evaluate on held-out scenes in the same category.
+For each viewing angle, we construct three cameras with a random field of view and a random distance from the world center.
+For CO3D~\cite{co3d}, we follow the split in~\cite{camera_as_rays}.
+We train on 41 categories and evaluate on held-out scenes within the same categories.
 We also evaluate on the 10 held-out categories in Sec.~\ref{sec:add-result}.

+To train the larger LVSM model (the bottom two rows in Table~\ref{tab:nvs-results}), we use 12 transformer layers and set the feedforward dimension to 3072.
+This results in a model with around 150M parameters.
+We train with a total batch size of 64, distributed over 8 GPUs.
+All other configurations are kept the same.

-For the stereo depth experiment, we adapt the codebase released by Unimatch~\cite{unimatch}.
-We set the attention feature dimension to 144, and train with an effective batch size of 16.
-All other training and evaluation configurations are kept exactly the same as the original paper.
+\textbf{Unimatch}.
+We adapt the official codebase~\cite{unimatch}.
+We set the attention feature dimension to 144 and train with an effective batch size of 16.
+All other training and evaluation configurations are kept exactly the same as in the original paper.